erendirek/solutions-architect-sim/docs/gameplay.md

 2. Click the "Time Trial: OFF" button to toggle it to "ON"
 3. Click "Start Level"

+In Time Trial mode:
+- A timer appears showing the remaining time
+- You must complete the level before time runs out
+- Successfully validating your architecture before time runs out doubles your score
+- If time runs out before you validate, you'll return to the main menu

 ## Scoring System

 - **Requirements Fulfilled**: +40 points